xapax/security/tools.md

 `run` - Runs the program

-`list` - show code if you have compile it with the -g flag
+`list` - show code if you have compile it with the -g flag `list 10` - will show the code around line 10. five lines before, and five lines after.

 `disassemble main` - this shows the code in assembly.
 It is pretty much the same as running objdump.